 IGF Activities at 2025 Mining Indaba

-- Isabelle Ramdoo, IGF Deputy Director, will speak at a session on Evolving African Policy and Value: Developing a Mutually Beneficial Mineral Blueprint.
-The session will occur on Monday, February 3, and is part of the conference’s Intergovernmental Summit track.
+- Isabelle Ramdoo, IGF Director, spoke at a session on Evolving African Policy and Value: Developing a Mutually Beneficial Mineral Blueprint, part of the conference’s Intergovernmental Summit track.

-- Jonathan Hamisi, IGF Senior Policy Advisor, will speak at a roundtable on Technical Frontiers and Innovations in Mining Science for the Clean Energy Transition: Examining U.S.-Africa Collaborations.
-The event, scheduled for Wednesday, February 5, is part of the conference’s Industry Intel track and is organized by the Carnegie Endowment for International Peace.
+- Jonathan Hamisi, IGF Senior Policy Advisor, spoke at a roundtable on Technical Frontiers and Innovations in Mining Science for the Clean Energy Transition: Examining U.S.-Africa Collaborations.
+The event was part of the conference’s Industry Intel track and organized by the Carnegie Endowment for International Peace.

-- Jonathan Hamisi, IGF Senior Policy Advisor, will speak at high-level dialogue on Financing Africa’s Transition Minerals: Unlocking Value Chains for Sustainable Growth.
-The event will be held on Thursday, February 6, and is organized by the Natural Resources Governance Institute, in collaboration with the Minerals Commission of Ghana and the Africa Center for Energy Policy.
+- Jonathan Hamisi, IGF Senior Policy Advisor, spoke at high-level dialogue on Financing Africa’s Transition Minerals: Unlocking Value Chains for Sustainable Growth, organized by the Natural Resources Governance Institute, in collaboration with the Minerals Commission of Ghana and the Africa Center for Energy Policy.

 Side Event | Future Proofing Mining through Skills Development and Local Employability

-- Organizers: IGF, International Labour Organization, and Global Affairs Canada
+- Organized by the IGF, the International Labour Organization, and Global Affairs Canada

 The mining industry is at a turning point, shaped by technological innovation, sustainability requirements, geopolitical instability, and changing global markets.
 The shift away from fossil fuels and the growing demand for critical minerals emphasizes the urgent need for a skilled and adaptable workforce.
 However, the sector is experiencing a significant skills shortage, particularly in Africa, where resource-rich developing countries face limited access to specialized training, barriers for women and marginalized groups, and fierce competition for skilled labour.

-Join us for a dynamic discussion on how to attract and retain talent in this evolving landscape.
-Our panel of experts will discuss
+This dynamic discussion on how to attract and retain talent in this evolving landscape saw expert panelists discuss

 - industry needs and skills gaps in Africa, with a focus on Southern Africa;